 |Excalibur||Mediæval Sources||Email Glyn Hnutu-healh|

-This idea, put forth by August Hunt, seems very clear that the derivation is from the Latin genitive plural laicorum (m.)/laicarum (f.)/laicorum (n.), from laicus, of or belonging to the people or laity, not priestly, not consecrated.
-August goes on to say that if people living in the region concerned were laity, then they were Christian.
+This idea, as put forth by another author, seems very clear that the derivation is from the Latin genitive plural laicorum (m)/laicarum (f)/laicorum (n), from laicus, of or belonging to the people or laity, not priestly, not consecrated.
+It follows that if people living in the region concerned were laity, then they were Christian.
 Not priests, but also not pagans.
-Hunt is telling us that the term laity applied to Arthur of the romances, as a preeminent Christian king at least, means that he was king of the land of the common Christian folk.
-He was definitely not king of the priests, nor of the Church.
+We are being told that the term laity applied to Arthur of the Romances, as a preeminent Christian king at least, means that he was king of the land of the common Christian folk.
+Arthur was definitely not king of the priests, nor of the Church.
 Those belonged to the Pope in Rome.
 In this context, division of Church and State was evident from a fairly early time.
-The distinction is vitally important, inasmuch as it is not a reflection of an historical Arthurs time, but of the time in which the Arthurian Romances were written.
+That distinction is vitally important, inasmuch as it is not a reflection of an historical Arthurs time, but of the time in which the Arthurian Romances were written.
 This Logres was the land of the Christian laity, over which Arthur is said to have ruled.
 It is not the spiritual realm, over which he held no sway.
-Applying those concepts, one can easily see the word for that region changing from Laic-r(um) to Lloeg(y)r to Logres.
+Applying those concepts, one can easily see the word for that region changing from Laic-r(um) to Lloeg(y)r/Legor to Logres.
 Of course, the intermediate word forms can only be theorised.
-But it does shed some light onto the puzzle of the word Legor, or the word Lloeg(y)r, becoming the name Logres.
+But it does shed some light onto the puzzle of the word Legor, or of Lloeg(y)r, becoming the name Logres.
 The doors are now open for wider possibilties.